CONMEBOL 1990 Qualification

 The CONMEBOL zone had 9 entries for the 1990 World Cup qualification: Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela.
 In addition, Argentina were to represent the region in Italia’90 as the reigning world champions.

-The two group winners from Groups 1 and 3 would automatically qualify for the World Cup.
-The winners of Group 2, however, would play off against the Oceania zone winners for a place in the tournament proper.
-(It is commonly held today that the winning team with an inferior record than the other two group winners would play off against the Oceania zone winners.
+The two group winners from Groups 1 and 3 would automatically qualify for the 1990 World Cup.
+The winners of Group 2, however, would play against the Oceania zone winners in an intercontinental play-off for a place in the tournament proper.
+It is commonly held today that the group winner with an inferior record than the other two group winners would play off against the Oceania zone winners.
 This claim is however not correct, as can be ascertained from contemporary sources reporting from the draw in 1987, which clearly state that the winner in Group 2 would advance to the intercontinental play-off.

 South America’s continental tournament Copa América, by now held biannually, though only since the 1987 issue, had been played out in Brazil between 1 July and 16 July 1989.
 The hosts had ultimately won, avenging the bitter defeat against Uruguay from the final round during the 1950 World Cup on home soil in an identical format to then.
 The 1989 edition of Copa América was in many ways a prelude to the ensuing World Cup qualification.